Bockues History, Family Crest & Coats of Arms

 Early Origins of the Bockues family

 The surname Bockues was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Early History of the Bockues family

-Another 183 words (13 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Bockues History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bockues research.
+Another 92 words (7 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Bockues History in all our PDF Extended History products and printed products wherever possible.

 Bockues Spelling Variations

 Translation and spelling were non-standardized practices in the Middle Ages, so scribes had only their ears to rely on.
 This was a practice of extremely limited efficiency, and spelling variations in names, even within a single document, were the result.
 Over the years, Bockues has appeared Boag, Boig, Book, Boack, Boge, Bogue, Boak, Bouk, Bouck, Bogues, Bogg, Boggs and many more.

 Early Notables of the Bockues family (pre 1700)